-I realize that talking about birth control, periods and thinks related to a woman’s reproductive system is not only sensitive, but controversial at times.
+I realize that talking about birth control, periods and things related to a woman’s reproductive system is not only sensitive, but controversial at times.
 I write these posts because I wish I would have been more educated on my own body when I was in my teens and early twenties so I could make the best decision that was best for me.
-I went almost 10 years thinking not having a period aside from hormonal birth control was “just fine” and in retrospect…it was anything but fine.
+I went almost 10 years thinking not having a period unless I was taking hormonal birth control was “just fine” and in retrospect…it was anything but fine.

 These posts are not meant to be a sociopolitical or religious conversation, or a position on women’s rights or feminism, nor am I trying to tell you what to do with your own reproductive health.
 My goal is to educate.
 Because I believe in informed consent and your right to know all your options so you can make a decision that is right for YOU.